-Please ensure your student is fully immunized before the first day of school.
+Please ensure your student is fully immunized before the student's first day of school.
 Washington State law RCW 28A.210.080 requires all students to be fully immunized in order to attend school.
-Students beginning kindergarten must have all immunizations the student is eligible for before the first day of school.
+Students beginning kindergarten must have all immunizations the student is eligible for before their first day of school.
 If students are not immunized, they will not start school.
 Immunizations must be printed on the CIS card from the state registry or physical copy of the CIS card signed off by the Licensed Health Care Provider or a physical copy of the CIS with accompanying medical immunization records from the License Health Care Provider or a CIS printed from MyIR.
-If your student receives any immunizations over the summer, please notify the school nurse or office to update your student's school records.

 Yearly Flu Shots are encouraged!